sahahn/BPt/docs/_sources/options/pipeline_options/scorers.rst.txt

 Different available choices for the `scorer` parameter are shown below.
 `scorer` is accepted by :class:`ProblemSpec<BPt.ProblemSpec>` and :class:`ParamSearch<BPt.ParamSearch>`.
-The str indicator for each `scorer` is represented by the sub-heading (within "") The avaliable scorers are further broken down by which can work with different problem_types.
+The str indicator for each `scorer` is represented by the sub-heading (within "") The available scorers are further broken down by which can work with different problem_types.
 Additionally, a link to the original models documentation is shown.

 binary